-Using a lot of alliteration in sentences, tongue twisters are definitely a great way to practice and improve your pronunciation, accent and fluency when learning a language.
-You would notice a remarkable improvement in your proficiency of language when practicing a few twisters everyday.
-Today, we at TutorMandarin will try to teach you how to take a tongue twister (绕口令 rào kǒu lìng ) challenge in Chinese with more confidence!
+Using a lot of alliteration in sentences, tongue twisters are definitely a great way to practice and improve your pronunciation, accent, and fluency when learning the Chinese language.
+You would notice a remarkable improvement in your proficiency of language when practicing a few twisters every day.
+Today, we at TutorMandarin will try to teach you how to take a tongue twister (绕口令 rào kǒu lìng ) challenge in Chinese language learning with more confidence!

 Teacher and the rat

 The difficulty about this tongue twist is about the two words lǎo shī (老师 – teacher), shū (书 – book) and lǎo shǔ (老鼠 – rat).
 The pronunciation of the words are similar and it seems like they are just different combinations of each other.
 Ready?

 |老师爱书怕老鼠, …||Lǎo shī ài shū pà lǎo shǔ, …||The teacher loves the book (and) is afraid of the rat, …|

 |老鼠咬书怕老师, …||lǎo shǔ yǎo shū pà lǎo shī, …||the rat bit the book (and) is afraid of the teacher, …|